fstarlike/wp-git-manager/CONTRIBUTING.md

 ### 2. Feature Requests
 - Describe the feature clearly
 - Explain why it would be useful
-- Consider if it fits the plugin's scope
+- Consider if it fits the Plugin's scope

 ### 3. Code Contributions
 - Fork the repository